gaurav1780/comp1010practicalClassMaterial/week 04 - classes and objects (special)/practicalClassesObjects1.md

 ## Submission for week 4

 You should work on the practice package for **classesObjects** for the rest of the time.
 It's in `practicePackage.classesObjects.attempts`, corresponding tests under `practicePackage.classesObjects.testsAttempts`.
-The file `AllInOneTest.java` contains tests for all the classes.
-There are a total of 25 tests.
+There are a total of 25 tests across 4 stages.
 Your submission must pass at least 10 tests (any 10) to get a *pass* mark.

-Make the submission as an exported archive file (select ONLY package `practicePackage.classesObjects.attempts` under the `src` folder, NOT the `bin` folder) named `studentID.zip` (where studentID is your Student ID) on iLearn under "Week 4 submission" by **Sunday 23rd August, 21:00**.
+Make the submission by dragging all relevant files (as shown in the screenshot) from package explorer into "Week 4 submission" by **Sunday 21st March, 21:00**.

 ![](./figs/week4submission.png)